 Enforcement procedure

-For information on making a complaint please see our page on Complaints About Our Own Services.
+For information on making a complaint please see our page on our Complaints handling procedure under the Disability Act 2005 and Complaints handling procedure under the Equal Status Act.

-If you are dissatisfied with our response to your complaint, you can make a complaint to the Ombudsman under the Disability Act.
+If you are dissatisfied with our response to your complaint, you can make a complaint to: